 =% CD19+ or % CD20+B cells (as % lymphocytes from the B-cell subset assay-PBMC) x absolute lymphocyte count (from TBNK panel)/100

-Absolute count of other B-cell subsets/uL (Formula 2)
+Absolute count of other B-cell subsets/mcL (Formula 2)

-=% B-cell subset (as % B cells from the IABC-IABCS/88800 B-Cell Phenotyping Profile for Immunodeficiency and Immune Competence Assessment, Blood x absolute CD19+ B cells (from Formula 1)/100(Unpublished Mayo information)
+=% B-cell subset (as % B cells from the IABC-IABCS / B-Cell Phenotyping Profile for Immunodeficiency and Immune Competence Assessment, Blood x absolute CD19+ B cells (from Formula 1)/100(Unpublished Mayo method)

 Common Variable Immunodeficiency Confirmation Flow Panel:

-Peripheral blood mononuclear cells are isolated and stained with CD19, TACI, and BAFF-R, each conjugated to a fluorochrome.
-After the staining with specific antibody, the cells are washed, fixed with paraformaldehyde, and then analyzed by flow cytometry on a BD FACS Canto instrument.
-The cell-surface expression is denoted as the percent of CD19+ B cells expressing TACI and BAFF-R.(Unpublished Mayo information)
+Peripheral blood mononuclear cells are isolated and stained with CD19, transmembrane activator and calcium modulator and cyclophilin ligand (CAML) interactor (TACI), and B-cell-activating factor receptor (BAFF-R), each conjugated to a fluorochrome.
+After the staining with specific antibody, the cells are washed, fixed with paraformaldehyde, and then analyzed by flow cytometry on a BD FACSCanto instrument.
+The cell-surface expression is denoted as the percent of CD19+ B cells expressing TACI and BAFF-R.(Unpublished Mayo method)

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.